Molecular look inside cancer to help a friend in need

 What was the final outcome?
 Truly the best one could hope for!
 Her cancer went into remission and my friend was able to avoid these complex and expensive tests.
 Instead, she focused on healthy eating and healthy living, the stewards of keeping cancer at bay, and has been in no need of treatment since.
 While scientific information can be of great benefit, the best story always is when your body can find own means to combat cancer disease.
 For all others, powerful options now exist that we can all hope will succeed in driving complete cancer remission and even a cure!
 Only time will tell, with the involvement of many more patients.

-If you are interested in this information, contact us, we can point you and your oncologist in right direction.
+If you are interested in information on cancer DNA testing, contact us, we can point you and your oncologist in right direction.
 If you like this type of analysis, we have lots more coming, so be sure to check back in the future or sign up.
 And if you think someone you know could use this article, the share button is just a click away.
 You never know how someone’s life could be affected.

 This article has been produced by Merogenomics Inc. and edited by Kerri Bryant.
 Reproduction and reuse of any portion of this content requires Merogenomics Inc. permission and source acknowledgment.
 It is your responsibility to obtain additional permissions from the third party owners that might be cited by Merogenomics Inc. Merogenomics Inc. disclaims any responsibility for any use you make of content owned by third parties without their permission.